 Colonial Period: Marquette and Joliet

-Marquette and Joliet is the third lesson in the Colonial Period unit with Bacon’s Rebellion, and the French and Indian War to follow.
+Marquette and Joliet is the third lesson in the Colonial Period unit with Bacon’s Rebellion, The Great Awakening, and The French and Indian War to follow.
 It was preceded by the Plymouth Colony and the Massachusetts Bay Colony.

 The pre-Colonial Period saw European explorers, through the use of triangular trade and particularly the Atlantic Slave trade, colonize indigenous people while establishing indentured servitude and slavery as sources of labor.
 In mainland North America, settlers would establish thirteen colonies, areas that are now the states known as: